 A change like E to D requires a big movement for each finger to get from one chord to another.
 Practice the change repeatedly, focusing on keeping movements small.

 Keeping your fingers anchored down on notes that are shared between two chords will save you moving fingers you don’t need to.
 The D and Dm chords have one note in common.

 Some chords share identical finger patterns on different strings.
 Am to E, for example.
 Play Am then lift off, holding your fingers in the same shape as you move.

 How to read tab

-Once you know how music is written down you can follow tones more guitar lessons, which will teach you how to play guitar in a variety of different styles.
+Once you know how music is written down, you can follow tons more guitar lessons, which will teach you how to play guitar in a variety of different styles.